Ouranosinc/ESPO-G/README.md

   * Add health checks on QC
   * Add max_tail_factor=10 for pr
   * Adjust tasmax and tasmin directly, instead of tasmax and dtr
-  * Interpolation in the adjustement is linear instead of nearest
+  * Correct some of the inputs (see Warnings section below)